Visiting Florence, Italy for the first time in June. Should I skip the popular tourist attractions and just explore the actual city?

 Make the most

 Ps.
-Near siena ther is a very beautiful fort: Montereggioni almost 10 years agoAnswered by Tiago Carvalho via Travellr.com
+Near siena ther is a very beautiful fort: Montereggioni about 10 years agoAnswered by Tiago Carvalho via Travellr.com

 When we went there we only had one day to visit everything we wanted so it was a very tight schedule.

 What we did is that we booked online uffizi (galleria was sold out) and we entered really fast and had lots of fun.
 Before going there we walked around a bit (we had a map so we just picked some places; went to Santa Maria Novella Church but didn't entered and crashed a couple of bazaars that were lots of fun)